mecha-org/mechanix-gui/mxsearch/README.md

     - We can configure the allowed extensions to be indexed.
     - We can configure the max size of the file content to be indexed.

+### ⚙️ App Actions Search

+**Overview**
+This service indexes configuration schemas into a Tantivy search index.
+Each config file is parsed and indexed with its metadata and nested action sections.
+It maintains data consistency by using checksum validation to avoid unnecessary re-indexing.

+## Features

+- Provides full-text and exact matching search capabilities for app actions for quick lookup.
+- Parses configuration schemas containing global data and nested action blocks.
+- Indexes each action block as a separate document with searchable fields.
+- Stores checksums for indexed files to detect changes for re-indexing.
+- Supports fast searching by file path to find existing indexed documents.
+- Uses a structured Tantivy schema optimized for configuration elements.

+## Searching Functionality for App Actions

+You can perform powerful searches over your indexed app actions, leveraging Tantivy’s full-text search and exact
+matching:

+- **Search by action name or description:** Quickly find actions like "Enable WiFi" or any keyword in descriptions.
+- **Filter by section names:** Narrow down results to specific config sections (like `[EnableBluetooth]`).
+- **Lookup by argument values:** For example, find all actions where the argument `path` equals `"network"`.

+## Workflow

+### On Service Start

+1. Compute the checksum of the config file.
+2. Search the Tantivy index for documents matching the file path.
+3. Compare stored checksum(s) with the newly computed checksum.
+4. If checksum matches, no action needed (index is current).
+5. If not, parse the config file and re-index all action documents with the updated checksum.

 Settings file example:

 ```toml